Soybean and edamame (green soybeans) are the same vegetable, but the two names refer to their respective harvest periods.

 What is Edamame beans?

-Soybean and edamame (green soybeans) are the same vegetable, but the two names refer to their respective harvest periods.
 Some records show that people ate boiled soft green soybeans as early as the Heian era (794 – 1185).
 Today, with the worldwide popularity of Japanese cuisine, the term “edamame” has become an international word, being a standard part of English and Spanish vocabulary.

 The soybean has played an important role in the Japanese diet for many years.
 Of the five grains eaten in Japan, it’s the third most popular by consumption after rice and barley.
 During its long history, Japan has given birth to a number of soybean-based foods, such as miso (bean paste), soy sauce, tofu, natto (fermented soybeans), yuba (bean-curd skin), and other traditional must-haves for Japanese dishes.